Pylons/pyramid/docs/narr/hooks.rst

 default value of ``None``.

 Errors raised by finished callbacks are not handled specially.
-They will be propagated to the caller of the :mod:`pyramid` router application.
+They will be propagated to the caller of the :app:`Pyramid` router application.

 A finished callback has a lifetime of a *single* request.
 If you want a